-These scenarios and the results here highlight that further work is needed to constrain how Ra sorption will influence the natural variability of Ra in the environment, as well as the mineral specific mechanisms that control Ra sorption.
-While the use of relatively simple SCMs has broadly constrained possible mechanisms, further study is needed to probe the role competing cations will play on these minerals.
-Lastly, while this work adds to the base of knowledge on processes that control Ra fate in the environment, future work must integrate these single process focused works into a more comprehensive model that can be used to not only interpret Ra variability in a natural environment, but also predict Ra fate.

 Acknowledgements

 The authors thank Mitch Galanek, MIT Environmental Health and Safety, for supplying 226Ra stock solutions, radiation protection equipment and safety expertise, Neha Mehta (MIT) for her assistance with scintillation/gamma counting, Tiffany Wang (MIT) for assisting with isotherm experiments, and Dara Hok of the Kim Lab (Chapman University) for performing BET analysis.
 This work was partially supported by the MIT energy initiative (MITEI).
 The authors declare no competing financial interest.